telerik/reporting-docs/designing-reports/report-structure/map/formatting-a-map/legend.md

 A legend always contains one or more legend items, where each legend item consists of a colored box that represents the series,         and a text string that describes the series.

->important When using a  [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) , the legend items depend on its            [ColorsCount](/reporting/api/Telerik.Reporting.ShapeMapSeries#Telerik_Reporting_ShapeMapSeries_ColorsCount)  property.
+> When using a  [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) , the legend items depend on its            [ColorsCount](/reporting/api/Telerik.Reporting.ShapeMapSeries#Telerik_Reporting_ShapeMapSeries_ColorsCount)  property.

 You can format a legend with the Legends properties.
 Click the legend to change the legend position, size, title and items style, background color and borders.